addomam/hotwire/readme.md

 - Looks in the `apps` directory
 - Calls files with `callPackage`
-  - The flake's `.#pacakges` outputs are available
+  - The flake's `.#packages` outputs are available
 - I don't have a lot of experience with this output so if you use it and think a better interface would be more useful please reach out

 ### `.#darwinConfigurations`

 - Looks in the `darwin-configurations` directory
 - Calls files with nix-darwin's `lib.darwinSystem`
-  - Be sure to specify `nixpkgs.localSystem`
+  - Be sure to set `nixpkgs.localSystem` in your configuration
+  - The flake's `.#darwinModules` are automatically added to the imports for each configuration
+    - See [Modules Default to Disabled](#modules-default-to-disabled) for why that should be a fine default
+    - You can set `hotwire.darwinConfigurations.importSelfModules = false;` in your flake-parts config to disable this behavior.
+  - Automatically adds the flake's packages overlay (`.#overlays.packages`) to each configuration's nixpkgs.
+    - This overlay is automatically generated from all the packages in the flake by default.
+See [`.#overlays`](#overlays) for details.
+    - To disable adding the overlay to each NixOS configuration, set `hotwire.darwinConfigurations.overlaySelfPackages = false;` in your flake-parts configuration.

 ### `.#darwinModules`